gnafit/gna/doc/source/tutorial/ui_example_gaussianpeak.rst

     Add observable: peak/spectrum

 This output now may be used from the other modules.
-For example, we may plot it with `plot-spectrum` module:
+For example, we may plot it with `plot-spectrum` module.

 We will use multi-line commands for better readability.
 Note, that `\\` at the end of each line should have no spaces afterwards.